songyy0415/epsilon/poincare/doc/tree.md

 ### Literals

-As you can see, some specials literals with the suffix `_e` exist to write numbers in a readable way:
+Some specials literals with the suffix `_e` exist to write numbers in a readable way:
  - `23_e` is the integer 23
  - `-4_e/5_e` is the rational -4/5 (a single Tree with no children, unlike Opposite(Division(4,5)))